sahearn/IAUS/README.md

     - increment hit count for that url in the database
     - redirect user

+And full disclosure, all the code here is mine (except for the HTML5 Boilerplate), but I did get my UI inspiration from the good folks at [rb.gy](https://rb.gy/).

 ## Installation
 1. Grab/create relevant files
     - su.php: main landing page (or call it index.php or whatever)